 Many women are accustomed to the sight of red menstrual blood and clear or white vaginal discharge during their childbearing years.
 Some women also experience extremely heavy periods, irregular bleeding between periods, and even pink discharge at times.
 While not always the case, such symptoms can indicate the presence of uterine fibroids, a common type of noncancerous growth that affects up to 85 percent of women by age 50.

 If you notice any changes or irregularities in your bleeding or discharge, we recommend contacting your doctor as soon as possible.
 Be sure to discuss exactly what you see and when it occurs.
-For example, you might share that you are noticing pink discharge at the beginning of your periods, or having breakthrough bleeding mid-cycle.
+For example, you might share that you are noticing light pink discharge at the beginning of your periods or having breakthrough bleeding mid-cycle.

 - Heavy, lengthy periods

 - Breakthrough bleeding

 - Blood clots larger than the size of a quarter

 - Increased vaginal discharge of any type

 - Unusually colored discharge, including gray, yellow-green, or pink